magister-api/docs/models.rst

 Request parameters
 ------------------
 At some models, the user can specify parameters.
-This can be done with the :php:`where()` function.
+This can be done with the ``where()`` function.
 For example:

 .. code-block:: php